-In 2019, it got even louder, and we brought 1,000 girls together to sing, laugh, cry and blow bubbles together.
+In 2019, it got even louder, and we brought 1,000 girls together to sing, laugh, cry and blow bubbles together, you can watch those highlights here.
 It was even filmed as part of an RTE Docu-series called “Changing Ireland”.

 2020 was a real low point for us, as we were devastated to cancel our first national SHINE tour, but we refused to give up, and put our heads together to go bigger, bolder, brighter and online for 2021.